MarauderXtreme/felixdoering.com/_posts/2016-10-27-remind-me-of-my-duties.md

 related: tdo-notify
 ---

-It felt like a long time ago when Felix an I build the terminal todo list [tdo](http://tdolist.de).
-But now I there was time to build something new!
+It felt like a long time ago when Felix and I built the terminal todo list [tdo](http://tdolist.de).
+But now there was time to build something new!
 We started to rewrite this project in Rust a while ago, but in between I had no time to practice this language at all.
 So I tried to teach myself again on a different project.
 A notifier should be good.
 I want to get a mail with all my tasks.

 This idea was the beginning of [tdo-notify](https://github.com/tdolist/tdo-notify) a tool that can be run in a cronjob to notify you every day.
 Because of the similarity between Rust and Swift it was a bit tricky to remember the correct syntax and I had some problems with the borrow checker.
 All in all after reading tons of documentations of the different crates there was a version that worked.
 But there was nothing personal in it.
 Just the tasks, no initial sentence.

 How do you get the full name of the current user?
-This would be nice, if you have a greeting in that mail!
+It would be nice, if you have a greeting in that mail!
 Well, you could use ``finger `whoami` `` to get the user information.
 The only thing is, that I don't want to spawn a subprocess.
 There is another method: using libc.

 It took me hours to get a satisfying result and I ended up with the following piece of code:

-{% highlight rs %}
+{% highlight rust %}
 extern crate libc;
 use std::{slice, io, ptr};